-This 10-week course will give students an introduction to the Chinese art of Ribbon Dance.
+This 10-week course will give students an introduction to the Chinese art of Ribbon and Fan Dance.
 This course is suitable for anyone with an interest in traditional Chinese dance.

 Chinese Ribbon Dance is derived from the Buddhist murals in the Dunhuang Grottoes on the Silk Road.
 The long silk floats and flutters in the sky, showing the freedom and joy of the Flying God called Feitian.